Quick Links:

 What about antiviral drugs?

 Vaccination is the best line of defense against COVID-19.
 While antiviral drugs and other treatments are an important advancement, they are not 100% effective in reducing risk of hospitalization or death from COVID-19, and they are no substitute for getting vaccinated.
 Getting COVID-19 still causes serious health impacts for some people, especially those who are not vaccinated.
-Preventing serious infection by getting vaccinated and boosted and taking other precautions, like masking and distancing — particularly if your COVID-19 community level is high — are the best ways to protect your health.
+Preventing serious infection by staying up to date on vaccinations and taking other precautions, like masking and distancing — particularly if your COVID-19 community level is high — are the best ways to protect your health.

 Will the vaccines protect people from the newer strains (variants) of the virus?